 While the issue of invalidly sworn and affirmed officers is publicly known, the actual names of the affected officers is not.
-Given the role of the officers and implications of this issue, I consider a list of the affected officers would be sensitive in nature.
+Given the role of the officers and implications of this issue, I consider the type of personal affairs information sought by the Applicant would be sensitive in nature.